If you’re planning on going away a few times a year, then an annual travel insurance policy can cover all your trips offering great value protection.

 Some annual policies may also have a limit on the total number of days you can be away within the policy year - for example 183 days in a 365-day period.

-You can cancel your travel insurance within 14 days of receiving your policy documents and will be entitled to receive a full refund, as long as you haven’t travelled or made a claim.
+You can cancel your travel insurance within 14 days of receiving your policy documents (the cooling-off period) and will be entitled to a full refund, as long as you haven’t travelled or made a claim already.

 If you cancel after this time, you may not be entitled to a refund.

-A Global Health Insurance Card (GHIC) gives you access to state-funded healthcare for free or at the same rate as a resident of that country in the European Union (EU).
+A Global Health Insurance Card (GHIC) gives you access to state-funded healthcare for free or at the same rate as a resident while in the European Economic Area (EEA) and Switzerland.
 It’s replacing the European Health Insurance Card (EHIC), but your current EHIC remains valid until the expiry date on the card.
 You can apply for a new card on the NHS website.

 A GHIC/EHIC card isn’t a replacement for travel insurance, though.
-It won't cover any private healthcare, or repatriation back to the UK.
+It won't cover repatriation back to the UK, lost luggage or cancelled flights.

 It depends on the activities you intend to do and your particular policy.

-Most will cover low-risk activities - like fishing, rowing, tennis or squash - as standard.
+Most will cover low-risk activities as standard - like fishing, rowing, tennis or squash.

-But if you want to have a go at something more dangerous - like jet-skiing or paragliding - you’ll usually have to pay for extra cover.
+But if you want to have a go at something more dangerous - like paragliding or abseiling - you’ll usually have to pay for extra cover.

 There may also be terms and conditions you’d need to adhere to for your policy to be valid, such as wearing pads and helmets if you’re rollerblading or skateboarding.

 Your annual travel policy will normally cover lost or stolen baggage, belongings and money up to a maximum amount.
-There’ll usually be a limit on the amount you can claim for any single item and valuables – this could be anything from £100 to £500.
+There’ll usually be a limit on the amount you can claim for any single item and valuables.
 Policies also impose a limit on the maximum amount they’ll pay out for lost or stolen cash and travellers’ cheques.

 If you’re taking valuable items, you can protect things like your smartphone or tablet with gadget cover.
 Or valuables may already be covered on your home contents insurance if you have personal possessions away from home cover.